 - Birth weight less or equal to 1,500 grams

 - Apgar score of less than or equal to 3 at five minutes

-- Hypoxia, acidemia, hypoglycemia and/or hypotension
+- Prolonged hypoxia, acidemia, hypoglycemia and/or hypotension requiring pressor support

 - Persistent apnea which required medication (e.g., caffeine) for the treatment of apnea at discharge